On Board Review

 Value For Money

 Absolute's pricing positions it at the premium end of the market.
-While the visible value of the product offers some reassurance, there's room for improvement in the specification within the base price of €UR 700,000 (U$D 828,000) excluding tax.
+While the visible value of the product offers some reassurance, there's room for improvement in the specification within the base price of €700,000 (U$D 828,000) excluding tax.

 The standard specification from Absolute is commendable, with many features included in the base price.
 However, certain options such as the foredeck awning, aft privacy screen, teak decking, and navigational systems remain as add-ons.
-Standardizing teak tables on the decks would be beneficial, and the galley aft design would be enhanced by including the opening glass and bar as standard features.
+Standardising teak tables on the decks would be beneficial, and the galley aft design would be enhanced by including the opening glass and bar as standard features.

 Absolute 47Fly on test, Absolute 47Fly Review